ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 ## Import Maps

-During local development, Greenwood loads all assets from your browser unbundled, serving the content right off disk, or through any additional plugins defined for the project in a _greenwood.config.js_.
-Combined with live reloading and `E-Tag` cache tag headers, [**import maps**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) allow bare specifiers typically found when referencing packages from npm, to work natively in the browser without having to load all of _node_modules_ up front.
-All pages and assets are only requested on load.

-When installing a package as a `dependency` in your _package.json_, Greenwood will walk your dependencies and all their transitive dependencies, to build up a map to be injected in the `<head>` of your HTML.
+During local development, Greenwood loads all assets from your browser unbundled, serving the content right off disk. [**Import maps**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) allow bare specifiers typically found when referencing packages from npm, to work natively in the browser.
+When installing a package as a **dependency** in your _package.json_, Greenwood will walk your dependencies and all their dependencies, to build up a map to be injected into the `<head>` of your HTML.

 This is a sample of an import map that would be generated after having installed the **lit** package: